tomhrr/cosh/doc/all.md

 `rand` takes a floating-point value and returns a random value between zero and that floating-point value (excluding the floating-point value itself).

-`gnth` is a function that behaves like `nth`, except that it takes a generator as its argument.
-It has a different name, because it involves reading elements from the generator until the specified element is reached, so its semantics are different from `nth`, which does not alter the argument list.

 ### Miscellaneous